COBRA Alternatives

 3. Short Term Health Insurance

-Short-term health insurance plans are designed for someone needing health insurance for 1-6 months, someone between jobs and job-based health insurance.
-In short, these plans were designed as a low cost alternative to COBRA coverage.
+Short-term health insurance plans are designed for someone needing health insurance for 1-4 months, someone between jobs and job-based health insurance.
+In short, these plans were designed as a low cost alternative to COBRA coverage for a short amount of time.

-And the lower cost of short-term health insurance can be 30-70% less than the COBRA cost.
+And the monthly premium cost of short-term health insurance can be 30-70% less than the COBRA cost!

 Short-term health insurance plans work best for someone that either has a new job lined up, or is actively looking for a new job, so they estimate their need for coverage to be a few months, not indefinitely.